The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 When the members of the Civil Guard went to the residence, a place that it had occupied since 2014 when it had entered illegally after the previous tenants had been evicted, they found a “scene of violence”.

-“We found more than 50 weapons of all kinds and all kinds of perfectly placed sadomasochistic elements,” explained one of the agents who arrived at the crime scene.
+“We find more than 50 weapons of all kinds and all kinds of sadomasochistic elements perfectly placed”, explained one of the agents who arrived at the scene of the crime.
 “I was obsessed with death,” said another.
 He had photos of famous serial killers and gaunt sculptures which were missing members.

 (Also read: ‘Only yes is yes’: the law on sexual consent that divides Spain)